-- The authorities can accept the claim and notify the claimant by electronic means; - The authorities can reject the claim (in whole or in part) and notify the claimant by electronic means; or - The authorities can request additional information from the claimant or from the competent authorities of the member state of establishment and notify the claimant via electronic means.
+- The authorities can accept the claim and notify the claimant by electronic - The authorities can reject the claim (in whole or in part) and notify the claimant by electronic means; or the competent authorities of the member state of establishment and notify the claimant via electronic means.
 The claimant must provide all information within one month upon receipt of the request, preferably by electronic means.
 The VAT authorities also accept registered mail (courier) provided the mail is from the claimant or his/her representative and is submitted within the requested period.

 Any notifications and/or requests for further information will be sent to the claimant or its agent appointed to act on behalf of the claimant.

 The period in which the authorities must issue a decision will be extended to two months from the date the additional information is received or, when the information requested has not been received, from the date the request for additional information reached the claimant, and in any case, may not be shorter than six months from the date the tax authorities received the refund application.